Buffy looms under the hosta—grey-striped and almost feral--

 park of the evening.
 She proceeds so slowly

-a squirrel to chase up the sycamore.
+that the cats watching her get bored and spy a squirrel to chase up the sycamore.
 The student driver inches

 backwards into the space behind the red truck,